 This was Woody Allen’s famous “explanation” for courting, bedding, and ultimately marrying Mia Farrow’s adopted daughter, as Allen was living with Farrow and functioning as his soon-to-be lover’s adoptive father.
 It is a particularly cynical and logically thread-bare rationalization, relying on popular sentimental concepts of romance rather than any legitimate system of right and wrong.
 When the heart “wants” something that it is wrong to acquire, this should carry no more justification that when some other body part is involved.
 The brain may “want” revenge, other people’s money and to be successful at any cost.
 The stomach and the palate can “want” food, even when it must be stolen.
 The libido “wants” pleasure and gratification, even if it is adulterous.
 Ethical people possess consciences, self-control, and the rational ability to deny and resist “wants” that involve betrayal, hurtful conduct, crimes and wrong-doing.
 Woody’s Excuse boils down to “If you want it badly enough, it is OK to take it,” essentially equating passion and obsession with good.
 Good movies, maybe, although Woody has had mixed results making those, too.
 But this rationalization doesn’t make good people, and good people usually don’t rely on it.

-Increasingly popular, even with people who should know better, is the assertion that unethical conduct, including incivility, genuinely hurtful or misleading speech and outright lies, are ethical because “we have Free Speech in the country.”
+The most frequently used variation on #24, so frequently that it earns its own title, is the assertion that unethical conduct in the form of speech, including incivility, genuinely hurtful or misleading speech and outright lies, are ethical because “we have Free Speech in the country.”
 Indeed we do, and what a boon it is for reckless, mean-spirited, dishonest people who chose to use their right of expression to deceive, disrupt and injure—though usually short of the extent that would be criminal or justify civil damages.
 The First Amendment is the bulwark of our freedom; it also is license for people who want to use their rights irresponsibly to be jerks, or worse.
 Free speech is a right, but that doesn’t necessarily mean it is right.

 When people say they had to behave unethically because they had no choice, it is almost always a lie.
 What they mean is that they didn’t like the choices they had, and taking the unethical option involved less sacrifice, less controversy, less criticism, less effort…in short, less courage, than doing the right thing.
 Ethics often requires pain; if making the ethical choice was easy, there would be no need to practice being ethical.
 You may decide that doing the right thing is too costly or requires more personal misery than you can bear—a lost job, a ruined reputation, financial capacity, punishment for breaking with tradition or rules—sometimes that is a reasonable choice.
 But you still had a choice, and you are still accountable for the choice you made